nato2k/Bear_Alignment_Tools/README.md

 # Bear_Alignment_Tools
 Three simple tools to help with the alignment of the Y rod holders and Y motor mount on the Bear frame.
+Use calipers to verify the size after printing.

 The 82mm tool is for aligning the Y rod holders